ordovicia/citations/README.md

     -V, --version       Prints version information

 OPTIONS:
-    -c, --count <count>                Maximum number of results -w, --words <words>                Search papers with these words -p, --phrase <phrase>              Search papers with this exact phrase -a, --authors <authors>            Search papers with these authors --search-html <search-html>    HTML file of search results --cite-html <cite-html>        HTML file of citers list
+    -c, --count <count>         Maximum number of search results -w, --words <words>         Search papers with these words -p, --phrase <phrase>       Search papers with this exact phrase -a, --authors <authors>     Search papers with these authors --search-html <file>    Scrape this HTML file as search results (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as citers list (possibly useful only when debugging)
 ```

 ## Note